Mosquito and West Nile Information

 Click here for the Rowlett Mosquito Action Plan

 City of Rowlett Mosquito Information

-The city GIS department has also developed a google map layer that works with smartphones, both Android and IOS.
+The city GIS department has developed a google map layer that works with smartphones, both Android and IOS.
 The link to the map will be included in the City media outlets.
 Dallas County also has an interactive map which can be linked at the bottom of this page.